relliott2016/AI-Voice-Generation/README.md

 ## SPEAKERS

-A Swift/SwiftUI application that demonstrates the capabilities of the LOVO Genny AI speakers API.
+A Swift/SwiftUI application that demonstrates how to retrieve AI speakers via the LOVO Genny API.
 This app showcases the ability to produce AI-generated speakers, in locale specific languages, for use within various contexts including corporate training, education, audiobooks, YouTube, podcasts, social media, IVR customer support, advertisements and more.

 ## Features

-- Consumes the LOVO Genny AI speakers API.
+- Consumes the LOVO Genny API speakers endpoint.
 - Real-time AI speaker associated voice generation and playback.
 - Display speaker associated Name, Gender, Age Range, Country, Language and Image.
 - Paginated scrolling.